quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 **Critical for OnlyOffice:**
 - `accesscontrolalloworiginlist=*`: Middleware required for CORS - without this onlyoffice don't will work with filebrowser and you will run into issues.
 - `ONLYOFFICE_HTTPS_HSTS_ENABLED: false`: Since traefik will handle HTTPS, not OnlyOffice.
-- We should use the `no-frame-block` middleware instead of `security-headers` for onlyoffice to be embedded into FileBrowser.
+- We should use the `no-frame-block` middleware instead of `security-headers` to allow onlyoffice to be embedded into FileBrowser.
 {{% /alert %}}

 ### Generate JWT Secret